Rosa L. Parks School of Fine and Performing Arts

-The Rosa L. Parks School of Fine and Performing Arts is a four-year public high school in Paterson in Passaic County, New Jersey, United States, serving students in ninth through twelfth grades as part of the Paterson Public Schools.
+The Rosa L. Parks School of Fine and Performing Arts is a four-year public high school in Paterson in Passaic County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as part of the Paterson Public Schools.
 In October 1986, Rosa Parks honored the school family at the opening ceremony by cutting the ribbon.
 To date, it is the only high school in the United States named after her.

 The school provides training in each of eight art majors: Commercial Art, Fine Art, Dance, Drama, Vocal, Instrumental, Piano, and Communication Arts (formerly known as Creative Writing).
-Communication Arts, however, is not recognized as a major, due to the fact that it is not considered a fine art anymore.
+Communication Arts, however, is not recognized as a major because it is not considered a fine art anymore.
 Paterson residents in eighth grade can apply for admission to Rosa Parks School, with acceptance based on a competitive audition process, which may include a submission of an art or writing portfolio.

-As of the 2021–22 school year, the school had an enrollment of 219 students and 25.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.8:1.
-There were 113 students (51.6% of enrollment) eligible for free lunch and none eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 257 students and 27.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.5:1.
+There were 151 students (58.8% of enrollment) eligible for free lunch and 10 (3.9% of students) eligible for reduced-cost lunch.